GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/settings.rst

 maximum speed is optimal in most cases but for very large scenes, it may be useful to increase this value.

-**Frustum cull ratio** Objects which take small amounts of screenspace are culled for efficiency.
-Lowering this ratio will allow further objects to be rendered at the cost of rendering time.
-The default value is sufficient for most needs.
+**Small object culling** Objects which take small amounts of screen space are culled for efficiency.
+Moving the slider closer to the high setting will result in more culling and better performance.

 **Decimal precision** The number of decimal places that floating point values throughout the app will be displayed at.
 Hovering the mouse over a floating point value will display